-(3) BR2 Soft Spatial Manipualtor: Soft pneumatic continuum manipulators are increasingly popular because of their ability to interact safely with humans, maneuver around obstacles and enable cost-effective operation.
+(2) BR2: A single section spatial manipulator.
+Soft pneumatic continuum manipulators are increasingly popular because of their ability to interact safely with humans, maneuver around obstacles and enable cost-effective operation.
 However, to increase their workspace, state-of-the-art soft manipulators are composed of independently controllable modular or serial segments that are complex to manufacture and integrate.
 Furthermore, they suffer from increased inertial effects and reduced load-bearing ability.
-This paper presents the design and forward analysis of a first-of-its-kind purely parallel manipulator BR2, (one bending mode and two rotation modes) which is capable of spatial motion.
+We present the design and forward analysis of a first-of-its-kind purely parallel manipulator BR2, (one bending mode and two rotation modes) which is capable of spatial motion.
 This manipulator uses a repertoire of deformation patterns that are obtainable from novel pneumatic actuators known as Fiber Reinforced Elastomeric Enclosures (FREEs).
 Experimental characterization of the manipulator reveals the importance of a “coupling effect”, where the deformation mode of one actuator is restricted by the other.
 The inclusion of this effect along with gravity and other external forces is used predict the workspace of manipulator with reasonable accuracy.

 (5) Design of Distributed Compliant Mechanisms using System-Level and Continuum-Level Design Maps : The objective of the project is to create a unifying framework for the synthesis of distributed compliant mechanisms by systematically channeling flow of information between the system-level and continuum-level phases in the design process.
 This flow of information is envisioned through two global design space maps that uniquely represent any compliant mechanism, namely (a) System Design Space (SDS) that characterizes the lumped system-level attributes, and a (b) Continuum Design Space (CDS) that characterizes topological, material and manufacturing attributes.
 The flow of information between the SDS and CDS will (i) enable objective comparison of several potential conceptual solutions based on inherent attributes that define the design space map, (ii) ascertain feasibility and existence of a solution by juxtaposing the problem specifications with these inherent attributes, (iii) enable synthesis of new designs at the system and continuum level by combining several sub-systems, (iv) set guidelines for systematic redesign of an existing solution to improve feasibility.